SenseNet/sn-security/README.md

 A powerful and fast .Net component for managing **permission entries** in structured content repositories.

-The permission layer of [SenseNet](https://github.com/SenseNet/sensenet) is built on top of this library, so it is a well-tested, robust and scalable option for providing permission features in large projects.
+The permission layer of [sensenet ECM](https://github.com/SenseNet/sensenet) is built on top of this library, so it is a well-tested, robust and scalable option for providing permission features in large projects.

 Permission entries and user-group relationships are stored in a database that can be replaced with a **custom db provider**.
 The built-in db provider is for *Entity Framework*.